Tips for Building Your Emergency Fund

 Considering when you don't need an emergency fund.
 At some point, you may not need much of an emergency fund.
 For example, if you’ve already reached financial freedom with a large investment portfolio over 20 times your expenses, a home with no mortgage, and several sources of steady income, there isn’t much need for an emergency fund since you could always use a home equity line or sell a portion of your portfolio.
 If you’ve done your financial planning correctly for a long period of time, you can self-insure against an emergency at some point.
 As well, it’s best to be practical and not too dogmatic about your emergency fund.
 For example, it’s rarely a bad idea to raid the emergency fund to make a modest contribution to a tax-advantaged Roth IRA, especially since distributions from Roth IRAs after five years are without penalty.

 If done right, emergency funds can help you sleep more soundly at night knowing that you’ll be alright if there an unfortunate turn in your life.
-With one in place, you’ll more confidently make progress on your goals and plan toward wealth.
+With one in place, you’ll more confidently make progress on your goals like saving for retirement, buying a home, and saving for your children’s college education.

 David Wilson, CFP®, CFA, CDFA®, CCFC is a New York City-based CERTIFIED FINANCIAL PLANNER™ Practitioner & Senior Wealth Advisor at Watts Capital.
 He can be reached at firstname.lastname@example.org.